Ellis District Court Plan

 2. Complete a minimum of eight hours of CLE pertaining to appellate criminal law during each twelve month reporting period.
 CLE includes only those activities for which either the State Bar of Texas or the College of the State Bar of Texas issue CLE credit.
 Alternatively, the eight hour CLE requirement may be satisfied by maintaining a specialization in criminal trial law or criminal appellate law through the Texas Board of Legal Specialization.

 3. Draft and submit under his/her name to the appellate court at least one criminal appellate brief during each twelve month reporting period.
-For purposes of the Appellate Appointment List, the reporting period shall run from May 1st of each year through April 30th of the following year, with an affidavit (included with the plan) being due on or before May 25th following the end of each reporting period.
+For purposes of the Appellate Appointment List, the reporting period shall run in the calendar year, with new applications being turned in on December 1st.
 All matters pertaining to the Appellate Appointment List reporting period shall be administered under the terms of this plan in the same manner as the reporting period for the trial appointment list.

 The Court may replace an attorney if the appointed counsel does not make an effort to contact or interview the accused as required, or may sanction said attorney for violation of those provisions.